In A Nutshell

 The National Freedom Network (NFN) is a group of people and organisations in different places around South Africa, who work together against human trafficking.
 We work to connect and interact with one another to exchange information, share resources and best practices, and develop professional contacts in the counter-human trafficking field.

 Although our core team is small, the Network itself spans the country and has representation through our individual and organisational Partners in all 9 provinces, as well as inter-disciplinary representation across most services and sectors involved in counter-trafficking work.
 It is in these Partnerships that our strength lies and through them that the work can be effective and full of impact.

-One of the outcomes of the event was the highlighted need for all the parties that play a role in preventing and dealing with human trafficking to work together nationally, as the nature of the crime requires a joint response if it is to be addressed effectively.
+Towards the end of 2009 it was acknowledged that there existed the need for all counter-human trafficking parties to work together nationally, as the nature of the crime requires a joint response if it is to be addressed effectively.

 During 2010, research and workshops were conducted to determine a base for the Network and to identify which gaps and strategic imperatives should be addressed.